bernardtse/garmin-data-engineering/docs/etl_workflow.md

 ### Reasoning for SQLite Database:
 SQLite was chosen as the database management system due to its lightweight nature, ease of setup, and compatibility with a wide range of platforms.
 As this project involves relatively small-scale data processing and analysis, SQLite offers a simple yet efficient solution for storing and querying structured data.
 Additionally, SQLite's serverless architecture eliminates the need for complex server setups, making it suitable for standalone applications or projects where portability and simplicity are prioritized.
 Overall, SQLite provides a robust relational database solution that meets the requirements of this project while offering scalability and performance for future expansion if needed.

+---

+### Use of nbconvert
+nbconvert was used in our data engineering ecosystem, primarily for its prowess in morphing Jupyter notebooks into streamlined Python .py files.
+This transformation is pivotal as we navigated the journey from initial data exploration towards a production-caliber code infrastructure. nbconvert elegantly facilitates this transition, enabling the seamless migration of analytical explorations, visualizations, and data processing routines into a structured script format conducive to version control and automation frameworks.
+This strategic choice aligns with our project's ethos, where efficiency, clarity, and maintainability of code are paramount.
+Moreover, nbconvert enhances the cohesion between the exploratory analytical phase and the subsequent deployment phase, ensuring a smooth, error-minimized workflow transition.